Logo of ITVX from 2022 onwards | |

 ITV Player was one of four services available at the launch of YouView in July 2012.
 At launch, the ITV Player app contained options to resume watching recent programmes and browse by channel, day, and A-to-Z, but lacked integrated search and contained non-skippable adverts.[29]
 During 2013, ITV intend to introduce paid-for content into ITV Player on YouView.[30]

-ITV Player was released on 14 December 2010 on PlayStation 3 via the PlayStation Network[31] utilising the web-browser to distribute content rather than an app.
+ITV Player was released on 14 December 2010 on PlayStation 3 via the PlayStation Network[32] utilising the web-browser to distribute content rather than an app.
 It was free and ad-funded with pre-, mid-, and post-roll video ads being sold and served by ITV.
 Under the terms of the deal with Sony, STV, UTV and Channel Television were able to add their own equivalent services so they were also accessible from the PS3 platform on a similar basis to ITV Player.
-After the re-brand to ITV Hub, the service is no longer available on the PS3.
+As of 29 May 2017 the service is no longer available on the PS3.

-Due to Adobe not updating support for Android, Flash is not readily available for Android 4.1 Jelly Bean so the existing ITV Player cannot be used.
+Adobe ceased support for Flash on Android in 2011, which caused ITV Player to be incompatible with devices on that operating system.
 A new app was trialled but was only available on Samsung products and received poor reviews on Google Play Store.
 Upon the release of the app on 9 May 2013, Samsung entered into an exclusivity agreement with ITV, with the ITV Player app available exclusively on Samsung devices until 31 August.
-ITV's online product director, James Micklethwait, cited "fragmentation of the Android ecosystem" as the motive behind the deal.[37]
-New ITV hub doesn't work with many android devices.
+ITV's online product director, James Micklethwait, cited "fragmentation of the Android ecosystem" as the motive behind the deal.[38]

 ITVX is available on devices using Android 5.0 and above.
 [38]

-An application for Apple's iOS (iOS 4.3 or later) operating system and either the iPad (1st generation or later), iPhone (3GS or later) and iPod Touch (3rd generation or later), was launched on 1 July 2011.[39][40]
+An application for Apple's iOS (iOS 4.3 or later) operating system and either the iPad, iPhone (3GS or later), and iPod Touch (3rd generation or later), was launched on 1 July 2011.[40][41]

 In June 2013, the iOS app was updated to add a trial premium section, allowing subscribers to watch catch-up content without advertising, as well as pay to view live streams of ITV3 and ITV4.[41]
 Early reviews of the updated app on the App Store were generally negative, with users commenting that the subscription option provided poor value for money.[42]